-Seminar and workshop registration is open only to SAA members who are college and university faculty, independent postdoctoral scholars, and graduate students at the dissertation stage.
+Seminar and workshop enrollment is open only to SAA members who are college and university faculty, independent postdoctoral scholars, and graduate students at the dissertation stage.
 (Each student’s standing must be verified by his or her thesis supervisor.)

 Enrollments are announced by 1 October.
 By the end of October, enrolled seminar and workshop participants will receive directions and deadlines from the seminar and workshop leaders.
 Accepting a place in a seminar or workshop, each SAA member agrees to produce original work, to engage directly with the topic and scholarly objectives announced by the seminar or workshop leader, to observe the leader’s directions and deadlines, and to attend the seminar or workshop meeting at the annual conference.
 Assigned work may involve research papers, common readings, performance exercises, digital projects, and other academic undertakings.